getinstachip/vpm/README.md

 vpm update my_project/modules/counter
 ```

+### vpm remove
+Remove a package from your project.

 This command:
-- Checks for the latest version of the specified module
+- Removes the specified module from your project
-- Downloads and replaces the current version with the latest
-- Updates all dependencies and submodules
-- Modifies the vpm.toml file to reflect the changes
+- Updates the vpm.toml file to remove the module entry

-### remove
-Remove a package from your project.
+- Cleans up any orphaned dependencies

 ```bash
 vpm remove <PACKAGE_PATH>